Understanding Python Decorators: A Powerful Tool for Clean and Reusable Code

 • Then wrapped_two is passed to decorator_one, returning wrapped_one

-• So calling say_hello() is really calling wrapped_one(), which calls wrapped_two(), which finally calls the original function.
+• So calling say_hello() actually calls wrapped_one(), which calls wrapped_two(), and finally calls the original function.

 Use Cases of Decorators